clarktrimble/ba-blog/content/blog/ztbus/index.md

 - Timestamp field: ts
 - and Save

-Now for the agg!:
+Now for the aggregation!:

 **3bar > Dashboard > Create a Dashboard > Add Panel > Aggregation based > Data table**

-Choose the Data view from above and monkey with the agg, for example:
+Choose the Data view from above and monkey with an aggregation, for example:
  - set the date range so that Count metric is not 0
  - change metric to Average and a field of interest
  - add a Split Rows bucket with Date Histogram and field "ts"